jondavies00/millenium-falcon-challenge/README.md

 ## Docs

-To view the backend API docs, go to https://github.com/jondavies00/millenium-falcon-challenge/blob/master/openapi.json and paste here https://editor.swagger.io/
+To view the backend API docs, open the [`openapi.json`](https://github.com/jondavies00/millenium-falcon-challenge/blob/master/openapi.json) and paste [here](https://editor.swagger.io/)

 For a short explanation on how the solver works, see https://github.com/jondavies00/millenium-falcon-challenge/blob/master/docs/solver.md